 While you’ll ultimately have to decide how you feel about this question as a family, there are a few factors it can be helpful to keep in mind.

 - Think ahead: Sometimes with toddlers, we pick our battles (two different shoes, why not?).
 If you’ve decided that, for now, it’s easier to let Baby win than to deal with a tantrum, you may want to think about what that might mean for the future.
-By letting him win all the time, you may give Baby the impression that winning is the only thing he can do.
+By letting them win all the time, you may give Baby the impression that winning is the only thing they can do.
 While that may be a harmless concept with a weekend board game, it could be another matter when organized sports begin.

-- Model good behavior: Whether you’re okay with your toddler’s “winning streak,” or more willing to let the chips fall where they may during parent-child games, one of the big lessons he is going to learn is about sportsmanship.
+- Model good behavior: Whether you’re okay with your toddler’s “winning streak,” or more willing to let the chips fall where they may during parent-child games, one of the big lessons they are going to learn is about sportsmanship.
 Keeping an even keel whether you win or lose – no over-the-top cheering or sulking – and instead keeping your focus on how much you enjoyed playing the game, regardless of the results, will teach Baby a lot about how to react in competitive situations.

 - Kenneth Barish, PhD.
 “Winning and Losing: Helping Children Learn to Accept Defeat Gracefully.”
 PsychologyToday.com.
 Psychology Today.
 9/24/12. https://www.psychologytoday.com/blog/pride-and-joy/201209/winning-and-losing